mearley24/ai-inventory-app/README.md

 - Works best with standard invoice formats
 - Supports SnapAV and major distributor invoices
 - PDF support for digital invoices

+## AI-Powered Recategorization ⭐ NEW!

+Automatically update all inventory items to match precise categories and subcategories from any supplier website.

+**How it Works:**
+1. Navigate to Inventory screen → Tap the "⚙️" menu → Select "Recategorize"
+2. Enter the supplier website URL (e.g., snapav.com, adorama.com, bhphotovideo.com)
+3. Tap "Auto-Recategorize All"
+4. AI will:
+   - Extract category structure from the website (or use predefined categories)
+   - Analyze all inventory items by name and description
+   - Automatically assign correct category AND subcategory to each item
+   - Apply all changes immediately

+**Supported Suppliers:**
+- **SnapAV/Snap One** - 18 main categories with 5-7 subcategories each:
+  - Control4 (Controllers, Keypads, Interfaces, Dimmers & Switches, etc.)
+  - Audio (Amplifiers, Receivers, Speakers, Subwoofers, etc.)
+  - Networking (Switches, Routers, Access Points, etc.)
+  - Surveillance (IP Cameras, NVRs, DVRs, etc.)
+  - And 14 more categories...
+- **Generic Categories** - For any other supplier

+**Features:**
+- **Fully Automatic** - No manual review needed, changes apply immediately
+- **Subcategory Support** - Items get both main category and precise subcategory
+- **Batch Processing** - Handles large inventories efficiently (20 items at a time)
+- **Real-time Progress** - See status updates as AI processes your items
+- **Smart Matching** - Uses GPT-4o-mini to analyze product names and descriptions

+**Best Use Cases:**
+- Just imported a large invoice or CSV and need to organize everything
+- Switching from one supplier's category system to another
+- Initial setup of inventory with proper categorization
+- Maintaining consistency across your entire inventory

 ## CSV/Excel Import